swent-group10/mvp-prd/template/7-functional_requirements.md

 - Implement location-based filtering (Geofire) to show posts from users within a specified radius using the MapViewModel.
 - Use geolocation services to determine user locations and calculate distances.
 - Ensure user privacy by allowing location sharing only with explicit consent.

+#### Integration with Health Apps

+**Motivation**
+Integrating with health apps enables users to monitor their weight and other health metrics, providing a comprehensive view of their health and fitness journey.
+This integration enhances user experience by consolidating health data in one place, making it easier for users to track and manage their health goals.

+**Proposed Solution**
+- Implement seamless integration with popular health apps to sync user data, ensuring real-time updates and accuracy.
+- Allow users to view their health data within the app, offering a holistic view of their well-being and progress.

 ### 3. User Interface